restic/restic/doc/060_forget.rst

 when no new ones are created.
 If it was implemented otherwise, running ``forget --keep-daily 4`` on a Friday would remove all snapshots!

-Another example: Suppose you make daily backups for 100 years.
-Then ``forget --keep-daily 7 --keep-weekly 5 --keep-monthly 12 --keep-yearly 75`` will keep the most recent 7 daily snapshots, then 4 (remember, 7 dailies already include a week!) last-day-of-the-weeks and 11 or 12 last-day-of-the-months (11 or 12 depends if the 5 weeklies cross a month).
-And finally 75 last-day-of-the-year snapshots.
+Another example: Suppose you have made daily backups for 8 years.
+``forget --keep-daily 7 --keep-weekly 5 --keep-monthly 12 --keep-yearly 5``
+will keep the most recent 7 daily snapshots,
+4 (7 dailies already include a week) last-day-of-the-weeks, 11 or 12 latest snapshots from each month and
+5 snapshots of the last days in 5 previous years last-day-of-the-year snapshots.
+In total 27-28 backupswill be kept.
 All other snapshots are removed.